 “We want to design a way to split patients with Barrett’s into two groups – those with a high risk of developing oesophageal cancer and those with a low risk.
 That way we can offer more resources to high risk patients,” he says.

 And this will be beneficial for low risk patients too.

 “If you have a low risk of developing oesophageal cancer, then being able to avoid an endoscopy is a good thing.
 We want to avoid subjecting patients to the stress of the procedure that they will not benefit from,” McDonald explains.
 He also says it will avoid unnecessary use of NHS resources.

 But finding a way to split the patients is no mean feat.

 According to McDonald, the key to determining high versus low cancer risk patients is hidden within the samples they collect from Barrett’s patients.
 He hopes by studying how the condition evolves, he can to develop tools that can be used by doctors to reliably tell these patients apart.
 This would be a major advance in how we treat patients with Barrett’s.

 On the hunt for new drugs – Dr Ivan Ahel

-At the University of Oxford, Dr Ivan Ahel is finding out what role 2 recently discovered molecules, called MACROD1 and MACROD2, play a role in how breast and prostate cancers develop.
+At the University of Oxford, Dr Ivan Ahel is finding out what role 2 recently discovered molecules, called MACROD1 and MACROD2, play in how breast and prostate cancers develop.

 “We don’t know much about these molecules yet,” explains Ahel.
 “But we have found that they work overtime in breast and prostate tumours, and are thought to be associated with a worse patient outcome,”